- Born: 6 Jun 1868, Ystradyfodwg, Glamorgan, Wales

 In Williamstown he worked for a boss and in Preston they had a pastry cook shop before retiring in 679 High St Preston living with Annie and Jack Charlson who had 3 children Ralph, Florrie and an unknown son.
 Florrie married Jack Lindsay from up Creswick way and shifted to Little River near Werribee.

 Gwilym died while in Hospital in May 1942 according to Frank the grandson.
 He said Mary and he were both sick at the time and separated.
 There is a report he died in Castlemaine, Victoria, Australia on 6 May 1942. ther is no doubt he was buried 8th May Williamstown Cemetery.
 Died of myocarditis, senility

-Gwilym had 12 major sea trips including Trips to Canada, Australia, South Africa and Wales.
+Gwilym had at least 13 major sea trips including Trips to Canada, Australia, South Africa, Wales and London.
 His wife, Mary, had 5 major sea trips.

 There was some reason why their grandson FBW had an issue with Gwilym.
 There were stories of him fighting with his wife when he had been drinking and one story of Frank's intervention when he was 17 or so.
 But there was some other reason he never passed on.